Vin Scully hospitalized after fall at his home and is 'resting comfortably,' Dodgers say

-LOS ANGELES (CNS) -- Legendary retired Dodger broadcaster Vin Scully remained hospitalized Thursday, recuperating from injuries suffered during a fall in his home.

-According to the Dodgers, the 92-year-old Scully fell in his home on Tuesday afternoon.
+According to the Dodgers, the 92-year-old Scully fell at his home on Tuesday afternoon.

 The extent of his injuries was not disclosed.